A woman uses her credit card to pay for a purchase in a store.

 Buy Now, Pay Later Loans

-Buy now, pay later loans are installment loans with a few differences.
-Retailers usually offer these loans to allow you to pay for a more expensive item in monthly installments.
-There is rarely a credit check, and the retailers often do not charge a fee or interest, so they offer an attractive alternative to breaking out your credit card.
+Buy now, pay later loans are installment loans, but not in the traditional sense.
+Retailers may offer these loans to allow you to pay for a more expensive item in monthly installments.
+There’s rarely a credit check, and the retailers typically don’t charge a fee or interest, making these loans an attractive alternative to breaking out your credit card.
 Sounds good, right?

 Maybe.
 These arrangements come with risks.
-For instance, if you are late or miss a payment, there is often a fee.
-Also, these are typically offered by third-party companies, so a breach of your personal or financial information is a risk.
+For instance, if you are late or miss a payment, there’s often a fee.
+Also, these loans are typically offered by third-party companies, so a breach of your personal or financial information is a risk.
 Finally, since there is often little or no money needed at purchase time, making a financially sound decision based on affordability can be challenging.

 Pros And Cons Of No-Credit-Check Loans